capo-urjc/HILAND/README.md

       `run_experiments.bat`

-3. Check the results in the newly crated CSV file at `exp_out/results.csv`.
+3. Check the results in the CSV files in the newly created  `exp_out` folder.